UK’s first and only private medical dermatology clinic specialising on skin of colour, Black skin and Afro-textured hair loss and scalp conditions.

 Black skin has more active melanin producing cells than other skin types, and therefore higher levels of melanin.

 Ceramides are lipids in the skin that help to retain moisture.
-Ceramide levels have been shown to be lower in Black skin, which has implications for having drier skin.
+Ceramide levels are lower in Black skin, which has implications for having drier skin.

 The stratum corneum is the outer most layer of the skin.
 Although the thickness is similar in all racial groups, it is more compact in Black skin.